DiamondLightSource/cothread/docs/user/catools.rst

     ..  method:: close()

-        Closes the associated :func:`camonitor`.
-No further updates will occur.
+        Closes the associated :func:`~cothread.catools.camonitor`.
+No further
+        updates will occur.
 Note that it is sufficient to drop all references to the class, it will then automatically call :meth:`close`.

     ..  method:: sync([timeout])